By Sarah Frazer || Staff Writer

 A panel discussion on drug addiction took place on Wednesday in the Alumni Sports and Fitness Center (ASFC) in honor of Red Ribbon Week to discuss drug abuse and contemplate potential solutions.
 The panel consisted of six speakers, including Lancaster County District Attorney Craig Stedman, Lancaster County Judge/F&M Professor of Drug Courts David Ashworth, Medical Director of EMS at Lancaster General Health/Medical Director of Lancaster County Police and Special Emergency Response Team Dr. Michael Reihart, Director of Programs at the RASE project Shawn McNichol, a current college student in recovery, and an F&M graduate.

-Drug addiction, and specifically the opioid epidemic, is a pressing issue facing our country.
+Drug addiction and the inpatient stay is designed for the opioid epidemic, is a pressing issue facing our country.
 Getting hooked on drugs is a process that often starts in college, so it is essential for F&M, as a college community, to provide information and spread awareness about drug addiction.

 The panel was comprised of people who have expert knowledge on drug addiction, whether through first hand experience of coping with addiction or through clinical research and experience combatting addiction in communities.
 Each member of the panel was asked a number of questions, and audience members were given the opportunity to ask questions at the end of the panel.
 First, the panel described the process of becoming addicted: drugs are stimulants that release hormones, like dopamine, into the body.
 These hormones are a source of pleasure.
 Moreover, the physiological “pathway to pleasure,” so to speak, can be rewritten in humans, which can lead to long term addiction.
 An addicted brain, the panel said, is a diseased one.
 It is important to note that even using drugs once, can trigger a slippery slope whereby one starts the addiction process.